 Rampaige was pretty shocked when she found out this movie was made in Italy and that “Italian people can look like that.”

 A woman gets the feeling that she’s being stalked on a train by a guy in a weird mask, and she’s right, because we see him confront her.
-Rather than rape or murder her, he gives her tickets to the opening of a movie theater called the “Metropol” , which she brings her friend along to.
+Rather than attack her, he gives her tickets to the opening of a movie theater called the “Metropol” , which she brings her friend along to.
 The movie being shown is a horror movie, and strangely, one of the injuries suffered by the characters in the movie within the movie is also an injury developed by one of the theater-goers.
 This wound results in her turning into a zombie-esque creature, let’s just call her a demon, and she starts killing other theater visitors one by one.
 Some are killed, some are also turned into zombies, and when people try to get out, we see the entrances are now gone and they’re all stuck there.
 Eventually, a helicopter that was on the roof of the building (for some reason) crashes through the ceiling (for some reason) and the lead girl and a guy who had been helping her escape through the ceiling.
 When they get to the roof, they see the masked man who gave out the tickets, so they kill him and leave the building.
 Walking through the city, the two see that they aren’t the only ones affected by these demons, as it appears the whole city has been under attack.
 A guy in a Jeep shows up and offers them a ride, and the movie ends with these few survivors escaping the city to try to find safety in the country.